 - Confidential Resources

 - Formal College Discipline System: an internal administrative process determines whether violations of the Colorado College Code of Student Conduct have occurred.
 The SARC can assist people in filing formal reports, which go in writing to the Title IX coordinator or Title IX deputies.
 Reporting parties and responding parties are provided with process advisors to assist them in preparing the formal report and/or responding to such a report.
 Once a formal report is filed, the matter goes to two investigators who investigate the allegations, make a determination of responsibility, and recommend sanctions.
 Both complainants and respondents are informed of the outcome.
 Appeals of the investigative and/or adjudication process are granted on a limited basis.
 Sanctions can include education/training, warnings, probation, suspension, and expulsion.

-- You can find the full campus sexual harassment, sexual misconduct and sexual violence policies and procedures online.
+- You can find the full campus Gender-Based Discrimination, Sexual Harassment, and Sexual Violence Policy and Procedures online.

 - Formal Legal System: Colorado College encourages students to report sexual assaults, intimate partner violence and stalking to the local police.
 The SARC, Campus Safety, or other campus resources can arrange a meeting place for your initial contact with the police.
 Students can request that a representative of the college accompany them in making a police report.

 Colorado College is committed to responding to incidents of sexual misconduct, harassment, and gender or sexuality bias incidents in order to eliminate any hostile environment, prevent recurrence of sexual misconduct and address its effects.
 Students can seek resources to ameliorate the impact of these kinds of experiences on their educational experience through the informal support system outlined above.
 Additionally, if students feel dissatisfied with the college’s efforts in this regard, they can contact the college’s Title IX coordinator, to seek appropriate remedies and/or to file a grievance.
 The Title IX coordinator is Gail Murphy-Geiss (Office: Palmer 131A.
 Phone: (719) 389-6868.
 E-mail: firstname.lastname@example.org).